SciGeek2000/UT_Database_Website/README.txt

 **************************************************************************
 SECTION 2: PYTHON PARSING SCRIPT (Database_Parser.exe)

 This python script takes the four .csv files outputted from section 1 and performs a number of operations on them to process the data.
 This data is then formatted into pyplots internally and these pyplots are saved in the local directory.
-Text files that contain data with anamolous flags are also saved to the directory.
+A DCB text file that contain data with anamolous flags are also saved to the directory.
 More information regarding the specifics of this process can be found within the file itself.
-This script can be found in both a .exe form and a .py form.
-NOTE: The .exe form takes significantly longer to run that a real-time complile of the .py form because of the size of the pyplot module.
+This script can be found in a .py form.
+NOTE: An .exe form takes significantly longer to run that a real-time complile of the .py form because of the size of the pyplot module.

 **************************************************************************
 Section 3: HOSTED HTML PAGES